Care Volunteer Projects in Senegal

 All of the volunteer care projects in Senegal are keen to have volunteers with fresh ideas and energy to help the permanent staff.
 Our local staff will work with you to help make the most of any particular skills or special interests - artistic, dramatic, sporting or other - that you have, and you are sure to return home with many more!

 You can read more detailed information about the aims of the project in our Senegal Care Management Plan.

-You can join a Care project in Senegal for two or three weeks if you don't have time to join us for four weeks or more.
-This project has been selected by our local colleagues as being suitable for short term volunteering for both the host community and the volunteer.
-Although you will gain a valuable cultural insight and work intensely within the local community please be aware that you may not be able to make the same impact as someone volunteering for a longer period.
+You can join the Care project in Senegal for one, two or three weeks if you don't have time to join us for four weeks or more.
+This project has been selected by our local colleagues as being suitable for short term volunteering for both the host community and the volunteer Although you will gain a valuable cultural insight and work within the local community please be aware that you may not be able to make the same impact as someone volunteering for a longer period.

 This placement is fully researched, safety audited and risk assessed in accordance with the British Standard BS8848 for the Adventure Travel Sector.